shinesolutions/ecs-blue-green-demo/README.md

 ![Screenshot of the nginx web server's default welcome page](nginx-welcome.png)

-So for this stack, if we deploy an updated container ECS will stop the currently running service before starting up the new one.
+For this stack, if we deploy an updated container ECS will stop the currently running service before starting up the new one.
 This will mean an outage while the new service starts up.
 You can test this scenario out yourself by editing [stack.yaml](stack.yaml).
 Uncomment the last line, so that the parameters for the service look like this:

 ```yaml startline=27
       Parameters: